 ARKit is Apple's augmented reality development framework, and it's compatible with millions of iOS devices.
 Find out why developers and end users will be curious to learn about ARKit.

-- What is ARKit? iOS 11 includes a new framework in the iOS Software Development Kit (SDK) called ARKit.
+- What is ARKit? iOS includes a framework in the iOS Software Development Kit (SDK) called ARKit.
 This framework allows developers to create augmented reality apps and take advantage of the hardware and software capabilities of iOS devices.

 - Why does ARKit matter?
 Like virtual reality, augmented reality is a hot topic in tech.
 AR allows app users to place virtual objects in a real world, and then interact with them.
 AR apps will be especially popular for the gaming, shopping, and industrial sectors.